SanarDev/Unoffical-Instagram-For-Android/README.md

 # Unoffical Instagram For Android

-This project was released 2 years ago and it's work with old private instagram api.
-So it's dosn't work now but you can see the code
+This project was released 2 years ago and it work with old private instagram api.
+So it's doesn't work now but you can see the code

 ## Features:
 - Login with username and password